 A vigorous, skilled and strategic advocate in tough and important fights, Andrew has 30 years of complex litigation experience in Internet, technology, media, copyright, trademark, advertising, trade secret, consumer protection, unfair competition, licensing and other commercial law disputes.
 He also coordinates foreign litigation matters for innovators and companies around the globe and participates in global forums that shape policy developments affecting startups, technology companies, and online platforms.

 - Perfect 10, Inc. v.
-Giganews, Inc. Obtained summary judgment and dismissal of debts on all claims in a copyright and trademark case pertaining to internet service; obtained a $5.6 million attorney’s fees award for defendants.
+Giganews, Inc. Defeated all claims in a copyright, trademark, and publicity rights case pertaining to clients’ Usenet service, with landmark Ninth Circuit rulings on direct infringement, contributory infringement, and vicarious liability standards; obtained a $5.6 million attorney’s fees award for defendants.